Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

 2. Best Time to Visit Suzhou

-The best time to visit Suzhou if you want to avoid big crowds and enjoy warm weather is during the shoulder seasons: early spring (March to April) and autumn (October to November).
-The weather feels just right—warm but not too hot—and there are fewer tourists compared to the busy summer months and national holidays.
+The best time to visit Suzhou to avoid crowds and enjoy warm weather is during the shoulder seasons: early spring (March to April) and autumn (October to November).

-3. How many Days in Suzhou?
+3. How Many Days in Suzhou

 Two days in Suzhou is enough time to see the main sights of the old town and get lost wandering its charming alleys.
 But if you can spend three days in town, even better.
 That way, you’ll have time to explore spots like Tiger Hill or the Panmen scenic area without rushing.

-If you only have one day in Suzhou, you can still visit a couple of Suzhou’s most famous gardens, stroll around, grab a snack or tea at a local spot, and hop on a boat to explore Suzhou from the canals.
+If you only have one day in Suzhou, you can still visit a couple of the most famous gardens, stroll around, grab a snack or tea at a local spot, and hop on a boat to explore Suzhou from the canals.

 4. How to Get to Suzhou From Shanghai?